 and then, finally, after years of delay, when the proof-of-danger was too blatant to ignore any longer, blithely did a complete and dizzying 180 reversal, suddenly calling human-generated climate change "a dire international crisis"?

-praised and supported and encouraged Osama bin Laden?
+If they praised and supported and encouraged Osama bin Laden?
 Armed and helped him gain power in Afghanistan.
 Then, finally decided to go after him, declaring "We'll never rest till he is brought to justice!"
 Only later, quietly disbanded the CIA unit trying to find him?

-Self-Check: Whatever the solution to Iraq and the Middle East may be, one thing is certain.
+Ostrich Reality Check: Whatever the solution to Iraq and the Middle East may be, one thing is certain.
 Any bozos who did the kinds of things listed above don't deserve to prescribe anything!
 Democrat or Republican, they would have no credibility.
 No right to preach or "decide."
 None at all.

 If our aim is to save America, and possibly western civilization, shall we put our faith in Democratic politicians to squeak a narrow win in 2008?
 Trusting the neocons not to pull another sneaky trick, like on 2000 or 2004?
 Is that really a safe bet?